 The second major defense is covered by Arizona Statute 11-1027.
 Under this statute, a dog owner has a valid defense if the dog was “provoked” before the attack.
 Provocation can include any physical act directed toward the dog that a reasonable person would believe would provoke the animal.

 If you survived a dog bite, your recovery from the associated injuries should be your first priority.
 While you focus on your health, a skilled Phoenix dog bite lawyer could help guide your case through the litigation process.
-For experienced assistance with your injury claim, contact an attorney as soon as possible.
+Contact Goldwater Law Firm today at 602-502-6000 or fill our online form to schedule a free case evaluation.